ivanayov/sbom-know-how/docs/source/tooling/consumption_tools.md

 ## Grype

 [Grype](https://github.com/anchore/grype) is a vulnerability scanner for container images and file systems.
 If scans for vulnerabilities for both operating system and language-specific packages.
-Supports Docker, OCI and Singularity image formats, as well as consumes SBoM attestations.
+Supports Docker, OCI and Singularity image formats, as well as consumes SBOM attestations.

 ## Hoppr Cop

-[Hoppr Cop](https://github.com/lmco/hoppr-cop) generates vulnerability information from CycloneDX SBoMs.
+[Hoppr Cop](https://github.com/lmco/hoppr-cop) generates vulnerability information from CycloneDX SBOMs.
 It's available both as a CLI and a python library.

 ## KubeClarity

-KubeClarity detects and manages SBoMs and vulnerabilities of container images and filesystems.
+KubeClarity detects and manages SBOMs and vulnerabilities of container images and file systems.
 It can also scan K8s runtime to detect vulnerabilities discovered post-deployment.
 It uses [Grype](https://github.com/anchore/grype) and [Dependency-Track](https://github.com/DependencyTrack/dependency-track) for vulnerability scanning.
 More detail can be found in the [KubeClarity documentation](https://github.com/openclarity/kubeclarity).

 ## K8s BOM